zentricdev/dataplay-php-j4f/src/SkyNet/README.md

 ### 1. Abstract Classes and Inheritance

 - **`Core.php`**: Defined as an `abstract class`.
-It cannot be instantiated directly but establishes the system's foundation, containing fundamental constants like the corporation (`Cyberdyne Systems`) and versioning—under the playful assumption that SkyNet is developed in a future **PHP 11.4** environment.
+It cannot be instantiated directly but establishes the system's foundation, containing fundamental constants like the corporation (`Cyberdyne Systems`) and versioning, under the playful assumption that SkyNet is developed in a future **PHP 11.4** environment.

 - **`Terminator.php`**: Inherits from `Core` (`extends Core`), specializing the base functionality for a combat unit.

 ### 2. Final Classes

 - **`Terminator.php`**, DTOs, and the `SkyNetException` are declared as `final`.
-This prevents further inheritance, ensuring the implementation remains immutable and unique—a best practice for domain-specific logic.
+This prevents further inheritance, ensuring the implementation remains immutable and unique, a best practice for domain-specific logic.

 ### 3. Data Transfer Objects (DTOs) and Readonly Classes